python-can-define-radio/sdr-course/classroom_activities/Ch04_Analyzing_Signals_URH/010_Install_URH.md

 - To the right of `Choose a path` at the top of the urh popup window, select the three dots and navigate to where you want your project folder to be saved.

 - At the end of the path add something like this `/urh_project` and hit `ok` it will automatically create a new folder for you.

+- Presse "OK" at the bottom of the "Create a new project" window.

+- Your new project's path will be shown at the top of the URH primary window.

 ### ℹ️ Some useful resources for urh: